 “Tony asked how we’re going to arrange ourselves in bed tonight.
 I told him it’s me, then him, then you.
 I said that would constrain the hanky-panky that my dad’s worried about because we’d have to lean across his body.
 He said he could act as the messenger.”

 Brian looked confused.
 “I still don’t understand what the messenger part means.”

 “Think about it,” I said.
 “Think about what messengers do.”

 They deliver messages and documents from one person or company to another.
 We’ll be close enough to talk to each other.
 We don’t need a messenger.”

 “I don’t know.
 Ride a bike from place to place?”

 “You’re thinking bike messengers,” I said.
-“Don’t they also ha….”
-I broke off saying the whole word, raised my eyebrows, shrugged my shoulders, and put my hands out palms facing each other.
+“Don’t they also….”
+I broke off, raised my eyebrows, shrugged my shoulders, and put my hands out palms facing each other.
 What I was trying to do is get Brian to understand the messenger comment.
 Still nothing.

 I tried again, “Don’t they also hand….”
 I repeated the eyebrows, shoulders, and hands bit, and waited.

 Suddenly Brian’s eyes opened wide.
 “Oh my god!
 Oh my god oh my god!”
 Then he started to laugh.
 He’d say “I love it, I love it!” then start laughing again.
 Over and over.